misteu/RPiCoffee/docs/README.md

 Everything was uploaded to my github-repo at the UI path.

 ### Electromechanical stuff

+One of the big next goals is to get feedback of the hardware.
+It would be very helpful to see if the machine is running or shut down.
+You could check and hear it from distance by pressing the clean button and press it again to stop the machine from pumping water.
+Obviously that is not very convenient.

+Also if the water level is too low or the coffee grounds box is full, the machine would not react to any input but turning off.
+But like in the first example, the user is not informed by that.

+One way to get feedback is to grab the LEDs' signals and convert them to the 3,3V level of the RPi.
+I already soldered enamelled copper wires to some testpoints of the front-panel PCB and made some experiments.
+Unfortunately the signals are not as easy to distinguish as expected.
+My last try was to read the voltage drops via the A/D converter of an attiny.
+That looked promising at first but did not work as reliable as needed.
+I think it has something to do with the LEDs' PWM control.
+Therefore the signal has to be filtered somehow.
+That could be done inside the attiny or the RPi.

+Another approach (that might be easier and probably does not need any filtering) is to directly grab the sensors signals, like the water-level sensor below the watercontainer.

 Everything is fitting quite nice into the spacious area next to the original electronics.
 I reused the original cable managment to run the power cord for the USB power-supply powering the Raspberry Pi.